 Culture Region Component: At least one course from the following:

-463 - Peoples of East and Southeast Asia
+463 - Critical Issues in East and Southeast Asia (5cr)

-465 - Peoples of Mexico and Central America
+465 - Critical Issues in Mexico and Central America (5cr)

 Electives in anthropology under departmental advisement.
-Student selection of a complimentary minor under advisement is strongly recommended.
+Student selection of a complementary minor under advisement is strongly recommended.